AuditSEO

 What robots.txt and sitemap.xml do, why your small business site needs them, and how to set them up correctly (with common mistakes to avoid).

-This file tells search engines which parts of your site they may crawl.
-A simple, safe version for most small business sites looks like this:
+This plain-text file sits at yourdomain.com/robots.txt and tells search engine crawlers which parts of your site they may request.
+A simple, safe version that works for almost every small business site looks like this:

 User-agent: *